OpShin/opshin/ARCHITECTURE.md

 Usually, minting policies on cardano take only 2 arguments: a redeemer and the script context.
 Spending validators take 3 arguments: a datum locked at the utxo to spend, a redeemer and the script context.
-With eopsin, minting policies also take 3 arguments: a unit, a redeemer and the script context.
+With opshin, minting policies also take 3 arguments: a unit, a redeemer and the script context.
 This has a number of benefits:

  - both types of validators have the same signature, being less confusing for developers to write